cheewee2000/Darkball-Blinks/README.md

 - If a player hits the ball to early or too late, they lose a point.
 - Game ends when a player loses all six points.

+## Super Mode
+- In Super Mode, the ball will only appear once in a while along the path, making it much hard to predict when the ball will arrive.

 ## Issues